The Resorts Gal Guide to Disney’s Polynesian Village Resort

 - Cooler Temperatures: Morning hours are often cooler, making outdoor activities more comfortable.
 But if you visit during cooler weather, don’t forget a jacket!

-Extended Evening Hours: Disney Deluxe and Deluxe Villa Resort guests, which includes those staying at Disney’s Polynesian and Villas, enjoy the privilege of spending extra time in select theme parks on specific evenings.
+Extended Evening Hours: Disney Deluxe and Deluxe Villa Resort guests, including those staying at Disney’s Polynesian and Villas, can enjoy spending extra time in select theme parks on specific evenings.
 During extended evening hours, these parks stay open later than their regular closing time, usually for an additional two hours.

 This benefit offers several advantages as well: